rebine/Mantis_ImagePasteOnComment/README.md

 we suggest that it would be much simpler if you define the changing rate as rate10,rate30,rate70,rate100,rate150

+## Priolity of the Plug-in

+because this Plug-in expand the MantisBT CoreFormatting, it needs the MantisBT CoreFormatting.
+But if the priolity number is same as the MantisBT Core, then the image would not be shown. thus the priolity number of this plug-in should be smaller than MantisBT CoreFormatting.

 ## Function for adding the images to text area